 BIM can be used to generate accurate quantity takeoffs (QTO) for construction projects.

-BIM models can also supply a list of materials required for the project, and the good news is that BIM software can generate a precise bill of materials (BOM) from the digital model in a matter of seconds! ⚡️
+BIM models can also supply a list of materials required for the project, and the good news is that BIM and construction management software can generate a precise bill of materials (BOM) from the digital model in a matter of seconds! ⚡️

 This BOM can be used by the contractor to price the project and by the purchasing department to order materials.